Mahi-Mani/liri-node-app/README.md

         });
     }
 ```
-Published this above code snippet as this code snippet implements multiple instances of liri node application.
+The above code implements multiple instances of liri node application.
 Used filesystem npm to append the details to log file.
 Also, used filesystem to read a command from text file and produce results.

 ## Author Links
 [LinkedIn](https://www.linkedin.com/in/mahisha-gunasekaran-0a780a88/)